mido/mido/docs/code-of-conduct.rst

 -  Code repositories, issue trackers, and pull requests made against the Mido GitHub organization.
 -  Discussions in the Mido GitHub organization.
--  The Mido mailing list.

-This Code of Conduct applies to the following people in official Python Software Foundation online spaces:
+This Code of Conduct applies to the following people in the Mido project online spaces:

 -  admins of the online space
 -  maintainers